mygethub-99/linuxservercode/README.md

 notallowed notifies the user of when they have attempted to edit or delete a web page they do not have rights to access.

+exportRest will allow the user to export the Restaurant table to excel from the sqlalchemy db.

+customExport give the coder the option to control the scope of the export.